dmmajithia/BetterInstagram/README.md

    * follow
    * unfollow

-3. The parameter I received now is still be the appID.
-But it will be better if you can send me user_id.
+3. The parameter I received now is 【appID】.
+But it will be better if you can send me 【user_id】.

 BY Jiahui